vtex/shoreline/rfcs/popover.md

 # Adoption strategy

-- This is a new feature, no breaking changes to any packages in `onda`.
+- This is a new feature, there are no breaking changes to any packages in `onda`.

 # Education